batteries-included/batteries-included/static/src/content/technical_design/devserver.md

 repo should be selectable.

-You can continue with the Developing section from the readme, by running `bi bootstrap` in one shell, and after everything's ready `bi dev` in another server.
+You can continue with the Developing section from the readme, by running `bix bootstrap` in one shell, and after everything's ready `bix dev` in another server.

 ## Limitations